Yutong-Dai/Support_Identification/README.md

 # todo
 - [ ] finalize least square datasets
-- [ ] modify the leastsquare loss functions
+- [x] modify the leastsquare loss functions
+- [ ] Re-Implement ProxSVRG and ProxSAGA for demostration
+- [x] Tree LS dataste simulation
+- [x] Tree Structure Generation
+- [ ] Interaction Structure Generation
+- [ ] Interaction Dataset Generation

 # Setup
 0. (Optional) If you want to change where the datasets are stored, change the following files.